gtrabanco/adventjs/README.md

 [1] Max Known points can be better.
 I got it from discord from other users.
 Points are given by performance and cognitive difficulty.
 Sometimes more performance needs a difficult cognitive difficulty, when you scale from 2999 ops/s to 3000/s it will give you 100 more points which sometimes is neccessary to get those extra points.

 [2] No points due execution time error.

+[3] You will need to do a little bit of SPAM to get more opts and get those points